19zay/A-Meme-Generator/README.md

 A Meme Generator.

-View this webpage on your browser: [http://localhost:3000](http://localhost:3000) to view it in your browser.
+View this webpage on your browser:  https://19zay.github.io/A-Meme-Generator/